memgraph/docs/docs/reference-guide/graph-algorithms.md

 RETURN path,total_weight;
 ```

-## All Shortest Paths
+## All shortest paths

 Finding all shortest paths is an expansion of the weighted shortest paths problem.
 The goal
 of finding the shortest path is obtaining any minimum sum of weights on the path from one
 node to the other.
 However, there could be multiple similar-weighted paths, and this algorithm
-enables to fetch them all.
+fetches them all.

-Weighted shortest path implementation returns only one-row resulting path from one
+Weighted shortest path implementation returns only one resulting path from one
 node to the other.
 Commonly, multiple shortest paths are flowing through different
 routes.
-Syntax of obtaining all shortest paths is similar to the weighted shortest path
+Syntax of obtaining all shortest paths is similar to the Weighted Shortest Path
 and boils down to calling `[*ALLSHORTEST (r, n | r.weight)]` where `r` and `n` define
 the current expansion relationship and node respectively.

 ### Getting various results

-We'll use a similar example as the one above, used for the weighted shortest path.
+The following query searches for all shortest paths with a default weight equal to 1:

 To showcase the characteristics of all shortest paths, we'll use a default weight equal to 1 in the next example.

 ```cypher